Maryland QB Taulia Tagovailoa shows his poise and growth in win at Illinois

 Tagovailoa has already accumulated 956 passing yards with an impressive 75.5 completion percentage.
 Only two Terps in the school’s record book have thrown for more than 3,000 yards in a season: Scott Milanovich in 1993 (3,499 yards) and John Kaleo in 1992 (3,392).

 Only seven Maryland players have hit the 2,500-yard mark.
-Even with a substantial dip in production, Tagovailoa could reach that total this season.
+Even with a substantial dip in production, Tagovailoa could reach that total.
 He’s been averaging more than 300 yards, and roughly 171 yards per game through the end of the regular season would get him there.

-In the win over the Illini, Tagovailoa’s performance wasn’t filled with deep balls to receivers sprinting downfield, and he said afterward that he could have scrambled outside of the pocket a bit more often during the first half.
+In the win over the Illini, Tagovailoa’s performance wasn’t filled with deep balls to receivers sprinting downfield, and he said afterward that he could have scrambled outside the pocket a bit more often during the first half.
 But Tagovailoa did enough, and he navigated his third straight game of the season without a major mistake.
-Tagovailoa credits his preparation and how he talks with offensive coordinator Dan Enos throughout the game to stay even-keeled.
+Tagovailoa credits how he prepares and how he talks with offensive coordinator Dan Enos throughout the game to stay even-keeled.

 “I think my confidence has always been the same,” Tagovailoa said Friday night, explaining how Enos teaches players to embrace the idea that they do the work needed to win during the week at practice and in the film room.